ericleasemorgan/constellate2reader/README.md

    4. As per above, use ``constellate2reader.py`` where the first argument is the name of the ``.jsonl`` file, and the second argument is the name of a directory where the full texts (and their associated metadata.csv file) are to be saved.

-   5. The result ought to be a ``.zip`` file, and you can use it as input to the Reader.
+   5. The result ought to be a ``.zip`` file that you can use it as input to the Reader.

 ## Discussion